bahrus/xtal-in/README.md

 \<xtal-in-*\> is a dependency-free suite of components that generates events with semantically meaningful, and even unique, discoverable event names.

+The -in- in xtal-in- refers to an "input channel" -- which can be a clickable dom element, or more abstract things like attributes, child mutations, etc.

 In the [groundbreaking blog post "Custom Elements That Work Anywhere"](http://robdodson.me/interoperable-custom-elements/), Rob Dodson blegs:

 > **In general, don't bubble events unless they are semantically meaningful.** For example, *changed* is not a very semantically